jintingzhao2/dsci511-project/README.md

   return df.query("State == 'PA'")
 ```

-Since we wanted to look at only the hospitals in the state of Pennsylvania (PA), we filtered the CMS to contain hospitals in PA only.
+We wanted to look at only hospitals in Pennsylvania (PA).

 ```python